ponylang/pony-tutorial/content/reference-capabilities/capability-subtyping.md

 We just talked about stable aliases, and unaliasing, but what about when we just use a variable without making an alias?
 If `x` is `iso`, what type do we give to the expression `x`?
 It would be pretty useless if we could only use our `iso` variables as `tag`.
 We couldn't modify fields or call any methods.

-What we get is the bare `iso` capabillity.
+What we get is the bare `iso` capability.
 Like `ref`, this allows us to read and write, *but* we will have to keep the destination isolated.
 We will get into what kind of things we can do with it later, but for now, we will talk about subtyping.

 * `iso^` <: `iso`.
 As mentioned earlier, `iso^` can become *anything*.
 This isn't enormously useful, all told, but an `iso^` expression with no other names is stronger than a expression pointing to an existing `iso` name.